equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 ## Getting the status of all existing jobs

 Get a list of all single jobs with their states by sending a `GET` request to `http://compute:8000/api/v1/jobs`.
 The response is an array of job state objects, similar to the response received when creating a new job.
-Jobs, started within a batch are not included in this list
+Jobs that have been started within a batch are not included in this list

 ```json
 [